Letter: Bear-poaching protest planned at courthouse | Wilton Bulletin

 Marguerite will try to relay on FB 411/412 an accurate time of this hearing, but that may not be possible as the docket is not released until the night before or day of hearing.

-Please park your cars in the indoor parking at Mall, located on same street, Belden Avenue.
+Please park your cars in the indoor parking at the mall, located on same street, Belden Avenue.

 See Jill, Marguerite or me to receive your sign to carry and our coordinated strategy/message.
 Please be respectful at all times.